GerritCodeReview/summit_2019/index.md

 THE event of the year for everything related to Gerrit Code Review and the trunk-based development pipeline.

-## One Summit, two events
+## Summit in Europe and USA

-The Gerrit User Summit & Hackathon is composed of **two different events and locations**, one in Sweden (Europe) and another in California (USA), to allow most of the community around the globe to attend and share their experience and ideas.
+The Gerrit User Summit & Hackathon 2019 will be held in Gothenburg (Sweden) and in Sunnyvale (California, USA), to allow most of the community around the globe to attend and share their experience and ideas.

 The first part of the event is a 5-days Hackathon reserved for the current